Ilonczai-Andras/Computer-graphics/README.md

    - **Shader Program Management**:
      - Modify the `createShaderProgram` function to support multiple shader files.
      - Ensure to use `glUseProgram` to toggle between shaders as needed.
+---

+## Completion Status

+- **Project 1 - Bouncing Circle**: Completed with all required features and optional enhancements.
+- **Project 2 - Bézier Curve Drawing Application**: Completed with all required features and optional enhancements.
+- **Project 3 - 3D Cube Scene with Camera and Lighting**: Completed with all required features only.